Thengal Kachari people: Religion

-The Thengals are mostly the followers of Vaishnavism and they were initiated by Basudev Gosain of Auniati satra.
-Hence they are the followers of Brahma Samhati and obeys the Vedic rites and rituals and are known as Bamonia as they engage Brahmin priests in their religious ceremonies or Mahekia as they conduct funeral feast after a month.
+The Thengals are mostly followers of Vaishnavism, and they were initiated by Basudev Gosain of Auniati Satra.
+Hence, they are the followers of Brahma Samhati and obey the Vedic rites and rituals and are known as Bamonia as they engage Brahmin priests in their religious ceremonies or Mahekia as they conduct a funeral feast after a month.
 Besides, there are two more sections of Thengals, one of which is called Nam-kirtania or Hari-dhanis and follows Eksarana Naam Dharma and are under Srimanta Sankardeva Sangha and the other section have taken the Ek Saran Bhagabati Dharma and initiated into the mode of worshiping of Mahapurushiya Dharma also called Egharoh Diniya as they conduct funeral feast after 11 days.

 The Thengals are completely Hinduised.
-However, the Bamunia section are seen to have retained some of their animistic rituals.
+However, the Bamunia section is seen to have retained some of their animistic rituals.